Southern West Virginia

 Bulltown Fort

-A small Union fort located at the bridge over the Little Kanawha River.
-Union earthworks still remain outside of town within the Burnsville Lake WMA, operated by the U.S. Army Corps of Engineers.
-A visitors center has recently been built here.
+A Union fort located at the old Weston and Gauley Bridge Turnpike bridge over the Little Kanawha River.
+Union earthworks from the Battle of Bulltown (October 1863) still remain within the Burnsville Lake Project, operated by the U.S. Army Corps of Engineers.
+A visitors center is also here.

 Fort Pickens

-A Union blockhouse fort built on the land of James Pickens, burned by "bushwackers" in December 1864.
+A Union blockhouse protecting the old Weston and Gauley Bridge Turnpike (Old US 19, County Road 19), built on the land of James Pickens.
+Burned by "bushwackers" in December 1864.
+Monument at site.

 Capt.
 Isaac Robinson's Fort